TABLE OF CONTENTS (Click to jump) |

 Student: What does the key center column from the table of intervals mean?

-Rodrigo: Well, that’s one more of those concepts that will become more clear as you explore the following articles.
+Rodrigo: Well, that’s one more of those concepts that will become clearer as you explore the following articles.
 What you need to understand now is that, so far, we have been studying all the intervals isolated from any context.
 For example, you might have heard from someone else, another website, or YouTube video, etc., that there is a “major scale formula”, which is a sequence of intervals that will help you find all the notes belonging to a given major scale.
 The formula goes:

 “whole step; whole step; half-step; whole step; whole step; whole step; half-step”